xtexx/central/docs/admin/database-preparation.md

    Replace database name as appropriate.

-   Using an accent- and case sensitive collation such as `utf8mb4_bin` is important, because Forgejo often relies on these sensitivities, and if those assumptions are broken, that may lead to internal server errors or other unexpected results.
+   **Using an accent- and case sensitive collation such as `utf8mb4_bin` is important**, because Forgejo often relies on these sensitivities, and if those assumptions are broken, that may lead to internal server errors or other unexpected results.

-5. Grant all privileges on the database to database user created above.
+6. Grant all privileges on the database to the database user created above.

    For local database: